Feng-Zhang/academic-kickstart/content/en/home/accomplishments.md

 # Accomplishments widget.
 widget = "accomplishments"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = false # Activate this widget? true/false weight = 50  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true # Activate this widget? true/false weight = 50  # Order that this section will appear.

-title = "Accomplish&shy;ments"
+title = "Honors and Awards"
 subtitle = ""

 # Date format